-In 2019,20,21 and 22 our cohort of students eligible for the pupil premium exceeded national average (-0.03 in 2022) with their overall progress 8 score (+0.17 in 2019, +0.28 in 2021 and +0.27 in 2022).
+In 2019,20,21, 22 and 23 our cohort of students eligible for the pupil premium exceeded national average P8 score for all students (-0.03 in England and -0.09 in Sheffield in 2023) with their overall progress 8 score (+0.17 in 2019, +0.28 in 2021, +0.27 in 2022 and +0.1 in 2023).

-It is the intention of this strategy to reduce the gap in positive outcomes so that PP students make the same accelerated progress as their advantaged peers in terms of their overall progress 8 score and also that they make consistent progress in each curriculum area.
+It is the intention of this strategy to reduce the gap in positive outcomes so that PP students make the same accelerated progress as their advantaged peers in terms of their overall progress 8 score and that they make consistent progress in each curriculum area.

-At Tapton our PP cohort varies from year to year, overall, 17% of students in Y7-11 are eligible for the pupil premium.
-(This equates to between 41 and 50 students per year group in Y7-11) This is below the national average.
-Our largest PP cohort in Y7-11 is in year 9, where 50 students are eligible for PP and of that group there is the largest sub-cohort of EAL learners who are also eligible for PP (33 of the 50 = 66%).
+At Tapton our cohort of students eligible for the Pupil premium (PP) varies from year to year, approximately, 16% of students in Y7-11 are eligible for the pupil premium.
+(This equates to between 37 and 47 students per year group in Y7-11) This is below the national average.
+Our largest PP cohort in Y7-11 is in year 7, where 47 students are eligible for PP.

 A key facet of our school context is our thriving sixth form community.
-It is remarkable that of each year around 17% of our Sixth Form cohort are classed as disadvantaged (PPE6) and where appropriate these students are also supported by the 16-19 Bursary; with our Academic Mentor meeting each student to confirm eligibility.
+It is remarkable that of each year around 16% of our Sixth Form cohort are classed as disadvantaged (PPE6 in their final of KS4) and where appropriate these students are also on 16-19 Bursary; with our Academic Mentor meeting each student to confirm eligibility.
 In addition, a further group of students are classed as disadvantaged according to the IMD and, along with our students who were formerly PPE6, these students are eligible for 16-19 Tuition.
-These students are role models for our learners lower down the school.
-We are proud to have a representative sixth form.
+These students are role models for our learners lower down the school, we are proud to have a representative sixth form.

-2022/23 is the second year of our current pupil premium strategy.
+2023/24 is the third year of our current pupil premium strategy.
 Tapton's pupil premium strategy puts building relationships with students and their families at its heart.
 We recognise that all learners are individuals, so it is important not to generalise or label PP learners.
 Please see the 'Further information' section, which provides further detail of how this premise is influenced by 'Learning without Labels' (Rowlands, 2017).
 It is an empirical process, rooted in the three main ideas of transparency, evaluation, and adaptation.